-In this article, Cashfloat – a responsible direct lender – will look at how banks used to approve mortgage applications before the banking crisis.
+In this article, Cashfloat – a responsible personal loan direct lender – will look at how banks used to approve mortgage applications before the banking crisis.
 This will help us understand how mortgages affected the banking crisis in the UK.

 Pre-Banking-Crisis Mortgage Rules